anhthi-ieig/aws-docs/5. Database/Amazon DynamoDB.md

   - In-memory caching
   - Data export tools

+## DynamoDB global tables
-- DynamoDB global tables `replicate data automatically across your choice of AWS Regions` and `automatically scale capacity to accommodate your workloads`

-- `With global tables`, your globally distributed applications `can access data locally in the selected regions` to get `single-digit millisecond read and write performance`
+- DynamoDB global tables `replicate data automatically across your choice of AWS Regions` and `automatically scale capacity to accommodate your workloads`.
+Therefore, your DynamoDB `can access data locally in the selected Regions` with `low latency in multi Regions`

-- DynamoDB `offers active-active cross-region support` that is needed for the company
+- DynamoDB `offers active-active replication(read/write to any Region)`

-## Amazon DynamoDB Accelerator - DAX

-- Amazon DynamoDB Accelerator is `a in-memory cache for Amazon DynamoDB` that delivers up to a 10 times performance improvement